KatarzynaBanach/Static-Code-Analyzer/README.md

 ## Static Code Analyzer

-It is a simple static analyzer tool that finds common stylistic issues in Python code such as:
+It is a simple static analyzer tool that finds common stylistic issues in Python code (in given file or directory) such as:
 - Indentation is not a multiple of four
 - Unnecessary semicolon after a statement
 - Less than two spaces before inline comments